 Non-toxic, eco-friendly nanoparticles can improve health and personal care products.

 We are happy to announce the winners of the Fall 2018 CEPS Photo Contest!

 Carbon dioxide and steam may be used to convert poplar wood into renewable energy source.

 The College of Engineering and Physical Sciences (CEPS) invites its students, faculty and research staff to submit photos of their experiences as a member of CEPS.

-The University of Guelph hosted women in leadership, alumni, graduate and undergraduate students in a conference focusing on career transitions and development for women in Engineering programs.
+The University of Guelph hosted women in leadership, alumni, graduate and undergraduate students in a conference focusing on career transitions and development for women in engineering programs.
 Workshops, career panels and keynotes focused on skills for young women to advance in engineering and leadership positions, with leaders from Walmart Canada, Pepsico Inc, Apotex and others mentoring young engineering women.
-Mary Wells, Dean of the College of Engineering and Physical Sciences noted that "this first conference of its kind at Guelph was an overwhelming success, providing an importan

 On August 28, 2018, The National Ground Water Association (NGWA) announced the recipients of the 2018 NGWA Awards of Excellence.
 Professor Beth Parker from the University of Guelph's School of Engineering was among the award winners.
 She was awarded the M. King Hubbert Award—presented to a person who has made a major science or engineering contribution to the groundwater industry through research, technical papers, teaching, and practical applications.
 Congratulations, Prof. Parker!